 My affiliation with recovery began on September 29, 2002, when I found myself a resident of Sees-the-Day in York, Pennsylvania.
 Here I decided to face my problems and embrace the solution, choosing to complete a one-year residential program.
 In March 2004, I was given the opportunity to merge my managerial skills with my personal experience as a recovering alcoholic when I was appointed manager of Choices Recovery House in York, Pennsylvania.
 Quickly developing a reputation as a competent and successful leader in this field; and within five years, I was manager of four such facilities (two female and two male), with a cumulative average of 50 residents.
 Among them, Choices Recovery House was recognized as the #1 women’s facility of its kind in the state of Pennsylvania.

-I married my high school crush in January 2008.
-He was a 25-year veteran of the Coast Guard.
-When he retired, we moved to Daytona Beach.
 Since relocating to Florida, I held the dream of establishing a residential facility and continuing my work with women in recovery here.
 Avenues 12 is the realization of that dream.
 With his help and unwavering support, I was able to fulfill the dream of establishing a residential facility and continuing my work with women in recovery here.
 I was widowed in July 2011.
 Avenues 12 is a steady reminder of our shared vision.

 In the course of four years we have maintained two houses and recently acquired a 10 unit apartment building to help further our efforts for the women of Avenues 12.
 Between the three properties we can house 40 women.